ioverho/attention_and_transformers/slides.md

 - 2020 – 2022: MSc.
 AI at University of Amsterdam

-  - Thesis on meta-learning, morphology and NMT
+  - Thesis on meta-learning, morphology and translation

   - Took ATCS in 2021